 Field-hunting tip

-Look in nepheline syenites and alkaline igneous rocks country — that is the host setting where cancrinite typically forms.
+Look in nepheline syenites and alkaline igneous rocks country, the host setting where cancrinite typically forms.
 If you start seeing nepheline, sodalite, aegirine in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as prismatic crystals habit, so train your eye for that shape before scanning the outcrop.